British Sign Language Plan for Edinburgh Napier University

 The University’s Inclusion Committee will take an oversight role and ensure our plan is implemented.
 It will receive annual updates and provide feedback on our progress as we deliver the plan.
 Responsibility for the on-going delivery of the plan will be assumed by a BSL local plan delivery group.

 At Edinburgh Napier we have extensive experience of supporting staff and students who disclose a disability and this includes those who apply to study here from the Deaf community.
-The production of this draft plan has assisted us to reflect further on what we need to do across the University to continue to develop our capacity to deliver inclusive approaches to learning and teaching and to meet the needs of BSL users.
+The production of this plan has assisted us to reflect further on what we need to do across the University to continue to develop our capacity to deliver inclusive approaches to learning and teaching and to meet the needs of BSL users.

 Mark Wilkinson, Head of Student Wellbeing and Inclusion: